wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

 author_profile: true
 ---

-My research focuses on wearable electronics, with an emphasis on soft bioelectronic interfaces, conductive hydrogels, epidermal sensors for physiological monitoring and human-machine interaction.

 ## Paintable Tattoo

-Currently, electrophysiological signals such as ECG are commonly measured using commercial gel electrodes attached to the skin.
-However, the air gaps between these electrodes and the skin’s microtextured surface degrade signal quality, particularly during body motion.
-To address this challenge, we developed a conducive ink that can be directly painted onto the skin, where it infiltrates the skin microtexture and dries into a conformal electrode.
-The ink also penetrates a porous silver textile to form an interlocked junction connector, providing mechanically robust interface between the soft electrode and rigid electronic hardware to overcome connection failures caused by mechanical mismatch.
-By simultaneously engineering both the skin-electrode and electrode-device interfaces, this paintable electronic tattoo enables reliable monitoring of cardiac, muscle, and brain activity during daily life.
-Its customizable shapes and colors further improve comfort, aesthetics, and long-term acceptance for wearable healthcare applications.
+Conventioanl gel electrodes often suffer from poor contact with skin, resulting in signal degradation during body motion.
+We developed a paintable conducive ink that forms a conformal on-skin electrode while penetrating a porous silver textile to create a mechanically robust connector to rigid electronics.
+By simultaneously engineering both the skin-electrode and electrode-device interfaces, this electronic tattoo enables reliable monitoring of cardiac, muscle, and brain activity during daily life.
+Beyond its sensing performance, the paintable electronic tattoo supports customizable appearance, transforming conventional medical electrodes into personalized wearable devices that improve comfort, aesthetics, and long-term user acceptance.

 <figure style="text-align:center; margin:15px 0;">